c0rv0s/dn404-adjustable/README.md

 - Transfers on one side will be reflected on the other side.
 - Pretty optimized.

+## Adjustable

+This fork of DN404 adds a `tokensPerNft` variable that can be set in the initializer.
+This allows you to set the number of ERC20 tokens that correspond to an NFT.

 ## Installation

 To install with [**Foundry**](https://github.com/gakonst/foundry):